sellamiy/GPiD-Framework/README.md

 documentation (built using Doxygen) of the ```Tisi``` solver, which provides informations on all the elements that are required for such an interface.

+## Windows ##

+The GPiD Framework is known to somehow compile and work on windows.
+Last version compiled on windows: 0.6.2.

+# Licence #

+## Framework ##

+The GPiD framework is <complete>.

+## Executables ##

+Impgen executables include code from their related solver interfaces and are thus also subjet to the license of those.
+Please check the corresponding lincences for details.

 # References #